 Busy bags are wonderful for non-screen time on the road or in waiting rooms.
-You’ll find lots of ideas, such as the ones at Training Happy Hearts (Montessori in a Bag), H is for Homeschooling (Popsicle Stick Animal Friends), Our Country Road (Busy Bags and Travel Games), or 123 Hommeschool 4 Me (Velcro Craft Sticks), on my Traveling with Kids Pinterest Board.
+You’ll find lots of ideas, such as the ones at Training Happy Hearts (Montessori in a Bag), H is for Homeschooling (Popsicle Stick Animal Friends), Our Country Road (Busy Bags and Travel Games), or 123 Hommeschool 4 Me (Velcro Craft Sticks), in my roundup post Traveling with Kids – Montessori-Inspired Activities, and on my Traveling with Kids Pinterest Board.

 Montessori-Inspired Playdough Activities

 Playdough activities are great for young children, and you’ll find many Montessori-inspired activities in my Montessori-Inspired Playdough Activities 101 and Montessori-Inspired Spring Playdough Activities.

 There are limitless options for sensory activities for young children.
 I often have sensory tubs in my unit studies and holiday-themed activities, and you can find sensory tubs and sensory experiences for any season on my Any-Season Sensory Tubs/Sensory Experiences Pinterest Board.

 Food preparation activities are especially fun for parents and children to do together.
 You’ll find lots of ideas in Montessori-Inspired Food Preparation for Preschoolers and Montessori-Inspired Food Art.

 Practical life activities are an essential part of Montessori education, and they often focus on fine-motor activities.
 In my April Themed Activities for Kids and May Themed Activities for Kids, you can find links to many seasonal activities for fine-motor coordination.
 For older kids, you can emphasize fine-motor activities through activities such as sewing, crafts, or even creative activities such as the water maze activity from Busy Kids = Happy Mom.